negotiate-merge/data-portal/README.md

 # Problems / ToDo
+- [ ] Create table for licenses, track purchase count and date aquired.
+We will aggreagate total licenses per company from this table and track licenses in use else where, probably in the companie table directly as a function of the database.
-- [ ] Design and implement database TOP PRIORITY.
-Build the tools for database interaction.
+- [ ] List devices is cutting part of the cordinates off for some reason.
 - [ ] Create a simulation page for viewing the product without the need for logging in.
 - [ ] Make a script/system for creating .crt .key pairs uniquely so that they can be assigned to each client.
 - [ ] Establish correct file permissions with the above to impove security.